yashumani/MLOPS_SOLUTION_ACCELRATOR/docs/CONFIGURATION_REFERENCE.md

 - Do not raise thresholds casually; this can block otherwise valid jobs.
 - `s12` handles model registration and emits `registry_info`.
+- `pass_aliases` records the aliases an operator may apply after review; `s12` never applies an alias or MLflow stage automatically.
 - Registration skip/block reasons should be documented in `registry_info`.

 ## Drift Config